rhaiscript/book/src/language/variables.md

 When [strict variables] mode is active, accessing a variable not previously defined within the same script directly causes a parse error when compiling the script.

-Turn on [strict variables] mode if no [`Scope`] is to be provided for script evaluation runs.
-This way, variable access errors are caught during compile time instead of runtime.

 ```rust,no_run
 let x = 42;